container-storage-interface/spec/spec.md

   string volume_id = 2;

   // The CO SHALL set this field to the value returned by
-  // `ControllerPublishVolume` if the corresponding Controller Plugin
+  // `ControllerPublishVolume` if the corresponding Plugin has
-  // has `PUBLISH_UNPUBLISH_VOLUME` controller capability, and SHALL be
+  // `CONTROLLER_PUBLISH_UNPUBLISH_VOLUME` plugin capability, and SHALL
-  // left unset if the corresponding Controller Plugin does not have
+  // be left unset if the corresponding Plugin does not have this
-  // this capability.
+  // capability.
 This is an OPTIONAL field. map<string, string> publish_volume_info = 3;

   // The path to which the volume will be published.
 It MUST be an